Inzhenerka/docs.getdbt.tech/website/docs/reference/deprecations.md

 ### ModulesItertoolsUsageDeprecation

-dbt has deprecated usage of `modules.itertools` in jinja.
+dbt has deprecated usage of `modules.itertools` in Jinja.

 Example: